Gamblers in Florida have gone through an emotional roller coaster.

 The two online betting giants donated about $37.25 million to the PAC.

-January 13 – FanDuel and DraftKings recruit Dave Portnoy to help with ballot initiative
+January 13 – FanDuel and DraftKings recruit Dave Portnoy to help with the ballot initiative

 FanDuel and DraftKings are direct competitors with Barstool founder Dave Portnoy and his Barstool Sportsbook.
 But that didn’t stop them from enlisting him to help get their sports betting initiative on the ballot in November.